-It is such one of life’s simple pleasures to walk about in your garden in the warmer months and notice rich juicy berries ready for picking.
-For most the temptation is too great and they are consumed right there and then.
+It is one of life’s simple pleasures to walk about in your garden in the warmer months and notice rich juicy berries ready for picking.
+For most, the temptation is too great and they are consumed right there and then.

 There’s nothing better than the sweet flavour of home-grown strawberries!
 Loved by children and adults alike, it’s little wonder this easy-to-grow groundcover is among the most popular food crops in Australian home gardens.
 With its pretty white or pale pink flowers and familiar red berries which curiously bear their seeds on the outside, strawberries will crop throughout spring and summer with many varieties continuing through autumn.

 Everywhere outside the tropics, new strawberry plants are best planted in June and July.
 (Tropical gardeners might prefer to put them in earlier, say from March to May to give them the longest growing season).
 Give strawberries a sunny position and improve the soil by digging in plenty of 5IN1 Organic Fertiliser before planting.
 Good drainage is essential, so build up garden beds if your soil is heavy clay.
 Strawberries are also ideal for growing in pots, planters or even in hanging baskets on a sunny balcony or courtyard.

 Maintain a good layer of mulch over the soil.
 This will conserve moisture, but it will also keep fruit in good condition by preventing it from touching the ground.
 Strawberries produce runners which makes them easy to propagate.
 It is recommended that strawberry plants be removed, thinned and the runners replanted every few years to ensure good crops and avoid overcrowding.
 Birds love strawberries as much as we do, so protect them with netting or place wire cages over your plants to protect your crop.

 Raspberries are generally available throughout garden retailers to plant in winter and depending on the variety, flower and fruit at different times from late spring to late Autumn.